danielnehrig/nvim/Readme.md

 _you are probably better of using these since they are community driven I'm the sole maintainer of this config_

 - Lvim
+- LazyVim
-- nvchad and module suite
+- nvchad UI style
   - Theme based solution
   - If the theme modules wouldn't be strictly written for nvchad I would have used their module
 - base16